usb4java/usb4java/src/firmware/c/usbdrv/Readme.txt

   usbdrvasm.asm ..........
 Compatibility stub for IAR-C-compiler.
 Use this
                            module instead of usbdrvasm.S when you assembler with IAR's tools.
-  License.txt ............
+  LICENSE.md ............
 Open Source license for this driver.
-  CommercialLicense.txt ..
+  CommercialLICENSE.md ..
 Optional commercial license for this driver.
   USB-ID-FAQ.txt .........
 General infos about USB Product- and Vendor-IDs.
   USB-IDs-for-free.txt ...
 List and terms of use for free shared PIDs.